 With values, we set the bar high.
 We know that living by the values of respect, trust, accountability, and loyalty is difficult.
 But we are unapologetic in standing by what we believe in.

 At Fusion CPA, we have created a diverse team of driven, customer-oriented, successful employees.
-We are always looking for talented individuals who are ready to devote their time and energy to helping build a brand that has garnered the respect, trust, loyalty, and admiration of countless organizations and individuals over the years.
+We are always looking for talented individuals who are ready to devote their time and energy to help build a brand that has garnered the respect, trust, loyalty, and admiration of countless organizations and individuals over the years.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.